Skip to main content

 Work in these areas supports the Navy’s interest in advanced naval power and energy systems science and technology, and autonomous technology:

-Power electronics and electromagnetism (6.1 basic research): Development and improved reliability/availability of next-generation, wide-bandgap (WBG) semiconductors (Gallium Nitride (GaN)); development of advanced machinery insulation systems (motors, generators, cables, laminated bus, drives); development of prediction techniques (prognostics) for estimating useful remaining life of insulation systems; development of improved, light-weight magnetic materials (inductors and high frequency transformers).
+Power Electronics and Electromagnetism (6.1 basic research): Development and improved reliability/availability of next-generation, wide-bandgap (WBG) semiconductors (Gallium Nitride (GaN)) and ultra WBG (UWBG) and Extreme WBG (EWBG) semiconductors (Gallium Oxide (Ga2O3), Aluminum Gallium Nitride (AlGaN), and Aluminum Nitride (AlN); investigation and discovery of novel dielectrics and insulation systems; development of prediction techniques (prognostics) for estimating useful remaining life of insulation systems; and investigation and discovery of improved, low-loss, high flux magnetic materials.

 Advanced Power Systems (6.2 applied research):